A farewell to @realDonaldTrump, gone after 57,000 tweets

-WASHINGTON (AP) — @realDonaldTrump, the Twitter feed that grew from the random musings of a reality TV star into the cudgel of an American president, has died.
+WASHINGTON (AP) — @realDonaldTrump, the Twitter feed that grew from the random musings of a reality TV star into the cudgel of an American president, died Friday.
 It was not quite 12 years old.

 The provocative handle was given birth by a New York real estate tycoon who used it to help him become the 45th U.S. president.
 It began with a May 4, 2009, tweet promoting Donald Trump’s upcoming appearance on David Letterman’s show.